 Depletion Region formation in PN Junction diode and potential barrier

 PN Junction diodes are made by doping the trivalent element into one side of an intrinsic semiconductor like silicon and doping pentavalent to another side of it.
 The side of the trivalent element will become P-type material whereas the side of the pentavalent element will become N-type material.
-As far as both types of material are at the same substrate, therefore a point of conjunction will exist there, which is called PN Junction.
+As far as both types of material are at the same substrate, therefore a point of conjunction will exist there, which is called a PN Junction.

-We have seen previously that the doping of trivalent and pentavalent into germanium or silicon can produce P-Type and N-type materials.
+We have seen previously that the doping of trivalent and pentavalent into germanium or silicon can produce P-type and N-type materials.
 In N-type materials, the pentavalent atom makes four covalent bonds with the silicon atom and one electron remains un-bonded which can move freely and is called a free electron.
-There are more free electrons in N-Type material than holes which are caused by impurities in the intrinsic semiconductor.
+There are more free electrons in N-type material than holes which are caused by impurities in the intrinsic semiconductor.
 The electrons are referred to as majority carriers and holes are referred to as minority carriers N-region of the PN Junction.
 Similarly, in P-type material, a trivalent atom makes three covalent bonds with a silicon atom and one room remains left to bond with silicon which is called the hole.
-There are more holes and are called majority carriers than thermally generated free electrons, which are called minority carriers.
-Remember that the number of electrons and protons in both N-type and P-type material are the same, so they are electrically neutral.
+There are more holes which are called majority carriers than thermally generated free electrons, which are called minority carriers.
+Remember that the number of electrons and protons in both N-type and P-type materials are the same, so they are electrically neutral.

-If one side of an intrinsic semiconductor substrate is doped with trivalent and another with a pentavalent element, so the whole substrate will be called a PN junction diode.
+If one side of an intrinsic semiconductor substrate is doped with a trivalent and another with a pentavalent element, the whole substrate will be called a PN junction diode.
 A question may be raised that this new substrate would be unstable, all electrons and holes will combine and the PN junction substrate will lose its meaning.
 Let us have a look at the internal situations inside the substrate.

 Depletion region Formation: